aliyun/terraform-provider-alicloud/website/docs/r/mongodb_instance.html.markdown

 * `storage_type` - (Optional, Computed, ForceNew, Available in v1.199.0+) The storage type of the instance.
 Valid values: `cloud_essd1`, `cloud_essd2`, `cloud_essd3`, `local_ssd`.
 * `hidden_zone_id` - (Optional, Computed, ForceNew, Available in v1.199.0+) Configure the zone where the hidden node is located to deploy multiple zones. **NOTE:** This parameter value cannot be the same as `zone_id` and `secondary_zone_id` parameter values.
 * `secondary_zone_id` - (Optional, Computed, ForceNew, Available in v1.199.0+) Configure the available area where the slave node (Secondary node) is located to realize multi-available area deployment. **NOTE:** This parameter value cannot be the same as `zone_id` and `hidden_zone_id` parameter values.
+* `parameters` - (Optional, Computed, Available in v1.203.0+) Set of parameters needs to be set after mongodb instance was launched.
+See the following `Block parameters`.

+#### Block parameters

+The parameters supports the following:

+* `name` - The name of the parameter.
+* `value` - The value of the parameter.

 ## Attributes Reference